Skip to main content

 How to use

 Create a new route on the HTTP routes page.
 Specify the path of the http route.
 You can use the :param syntax to define parameters.
-Parameters can be handler using a preprocessor, see below.
+Parameters can be handled using a preprocessor.
 You also need to select the method of the route (GET, POST, PUT, PATCH or DELETE).

 The full http route takes the following form: